To add or drop a class after the add/drop period, please submit an add/drop form to your school or advisor.

 After the add/drop period, student requests for schedule changes must be submitted to the Registrar’s Office with the properly completed add/drop form, including all of the appropriate school signatures.
 Student registration changes after the add/drop period are subject to the following refund provisions (except for courses described in the note above):

-- 50% refund during the third and fourth weeks of the university-defined term.
+- 50% refund during the second week of the university-defined term.

-- No refund after the fourth week of the university-defined term
+- No refund after the second week of the university-defined term

 *Withdrawal from a course may have significant financial aid consequences.
 Students are responsible for seeking counsel from the Central Financial Aid Office.